S33bu/DS_RENT/README.md

 * `modelling.ipynb` - the Jupyter notebook where final touches (filling in NaN values, correlation checking) were done and where models were tested and tuned.
 * `modelling_improved_visualisations.ipynb` - a copy of `modelling.ipynb`, which contains visualisations that were better matched with our poster's colour scheme and spacing.
 * `performance_comparison.pdf` and `performance_comparison.png` - an image showing the performance of various models (ranked by RMSE) with our dataset.
+* `Poster-CMYK.pdf` and `Poster-RGB.pdf` - the presentation poster in both CMYK and RGB colour models.
+* `README.md` - the file you're reading right now.
 * `web-scraper-sitemap.txt` - a plaintext copy of the [Web Scraper](https://webscraper.io/) sitemap configuration used to gather all listings from [KV.ee](https://www.kv.ee/).

 ### Replication